VlachosGroup/Structure-Optimization/README.rst

 Catalyst Structure Optimization
 ================================

-Catalyst structure optimization in Python.
-It is applied to

-* NH3 decomposition on NiPt
+Catalyst structure optimization using kinetic Monte Carlo and machine learning.
+It is applied to NH3 decomposition on NiPt.
-* Oxygen reduction reaction on Pt and Au

 Dependencies
 -------------